kickitharder/Meade-LX200-Classic-Emulator/README.md

 The Simulator emulates the slewing of the telescope, mount pulse and tracking frequency, and nearly all other commands (see Limitations below).
 Settings which are normally remembered by a real LX200 are stored in the Arduino’s EEPROM.

-Its main use it to test the development of ASCOM drivers and whether software will work with an LX200 with actually being connected to a real LX200.
+Its main use it to test the development of ASCOM drivers and whether software will work with an LX200 without actually being connected to a real LX200.

 The Simulator is still in development – please advise me of any issues you may come across.